Shadow Wars and Black Ops

 Ric Prado 12:05

 Yeah, well, that's that's part of life.
 Life is a struggle.
 And for for me, I think that the the biggest impetus for doing what I was doing is the fact that I realized fairly early on that I that I owed this country an incredible debt of honor for what they did with my family.
 You know, taking my family and my kind and with all the help and coming to a country that, with all this warts, is still, as far as I'm concerned, the best place to live.
-But I grew a conscience fairly early, right after, right after high school, and that's what I enlisted in the Air Force for, to go to the power rescue.
-Wow,
+But I grew a conscience fairly early, right after, right after high school, and that's when I enlisted in the Air Force for, to go to the power rescue.

 Abdullah Najjar 12:46

-I want to, I want to maybe go into a little bit of detail here about the, some of the I and I like asking that question, some of the failures in your early career.
+Wow, I want to, I want to maybe go into a little bit of detail here about the, some of the I and I like asking that question, some of the failures in your early career.
 Maybe particularly with with, you know, your assignment in training, the Contras.
-Can you maybe walk us through a failure, maybe a task, maybe a mission, where you were like, man, that that taught me a lot, you know, and I learned a lot from this experience.
-Maybe there's something here to go
+Can you maybe walk us through a failure, maybe a task, maybe a mission, where you were like, man, that, that taught me a lot, you know, and I learned a lot from this experience.
+Maybe there's something here to go over.

 Ric Prado 13:21

-over.
 Yeah, I think that the most germane is, and definitely was probably the highlight of my three years.
 I created a team of divers, underwater divers.
 They were Miskito Indians.
-Mosquitoes are a natives of that east coast of of Nicaragua, and they we put together an operation where we successfully blew up Puerto cabezas pier.
-Puerto cabezas was the pier at the port that all the military logistics was coming from Cuba.
+Miskitos are a natives of that east coast of, of Nicaragua, and they we put together an operation where we successfully blew up Puerto Cabezas pier.
+Puerto Cabezas was the pier at the port that all the military logistics was coming from Cuba.
 That was the point of entry.
 So I came up with a plan, and we executed the plan where we blew that bridge, I mean, that pier, up, negating them access for several months, and obviously they rebuild it.
 Subsequently that that same team my headquarters asked me to try to do the same thing on the west side in Corinto.
 And although the planning was pretty good, meticulous, in fact, it was a perfect storm of problems.
-My I send in my two two boats full of guys that were going to now blow up the bridge that connects the port of Corinto with the mainland.
+My, I send in my two two boats full of guys that were going to now blow up the bridge that connects the port of Corinto with the mainland.
 And they came under scrutiny.
 The intelligence failed us there.
 We did not know that there was so much patrolling activity, and both, both the boats suffered a mechanical difficulties.
-They were literally stuck in Nicaraguan wall.
-Dollars with guns and bombs and grenades and, you know, everything else.
+They were literally stuck in Nicaraguan waters with guns and bombs and grenades and, you know, everything else.
 And I went and got them.
 I personally went in and I extricated my guys.
 It was a two, two part mission.
 The first one, I rigged a helicopter with ropes so I could jump in and secure these guys to the to the helicopter and then extract them.
 So I jumped into the water.
 Luckily, I had brought tools and sparklutch.
 We were able to spark the boat, and thus I brought my guys back.
 We use that same boat once we fixed it.
 We went back that night and started looking for the second boat, which is actually stuck in the mangroves in Nicaraguan territory, on land, almost mangroves areas.
 And it was an all night search.
 The Sandinistas knew we were there because of the activity of the helicopter earlier in the morning indicated to them through, you know, obvious intelligence that, hey, something was going on here, something is going on here.
 So they were shooting flares and and doing recon by fire, where they shoot in an area and see if you shoot back.
 And they know where those kind of tricks, obviously, we were going to shoot back.
 Eventually we were able to extricate my guys.
 The following morning, we went in there and forced with some very fast boats that we had that were very well armored, and nobody messed with it, we were able to pull the boat back.
-And I think that there was so there was so much that I learned from from from that that experience, first of all, leadership starts from the front.
+And I think that there was so there was so much that I learned from, from, from that, that experience, first of all, leadership starts from the front.
 You lead.
 You don't ask people to do things that you haven't done yourself.
 I had trained every single one of these guys.
 They knew that I could, you know, walk the walk.
 But for me, getting those guys back was something I was not going to take lightly and thus, as a matter of fact, this this resulted, even though the mission was a failure, it This resulted in my first medal in the agency for going in there solo and getting our guys out.
 So I think preparation is always important.
 Obviously, intelligence is always important.
 But commitment to the mission.
 Once you get once you commit to a a task or a mission, especially something that is complex and difficult and challenging, you have to have that mindset that no matter what I am going to succeed and in our world, no matter what I'm going to come back.
-So you
+So,

 Abdullah Najjar 17:39

-know this, this the that dedication that you just told me about, the idea of wanting to go back for your men.
+You know this, this the that dedication that you just told me about, the idea of wanting to go back for your men.
 I remember someone else telling me something similar, who is in who's an Army Ranger being deployed to Afghanistan, telling me that all I wanted was to actually go back to the people that I trained and to my men, there were things that I felt like, oh, I don't want to do this.
 I want to do that.
 But sometimes, because of the I guess, there are certain policies that you cannot violate, or certain rules that you cannot, you know, override, like you have to, you know, sometimes you have to sacrifice whatever your urges are telling you to do, or whatever your motivation is telling you to do in order to maybe do something else.
 But it seems like you went back for your men.
 And I wonder if that was something that you know, headquarters was, you know, approved of, or if they felt like, oh, that, you know, it might be too dangerous to embark on that.
-What do you what do you think
+What do you, what do you think?

 Ric Prado 18:40

-headquarters found out about it after the fact.
 The base chief, he was a GS 13, Leon Williamson, very good friend of mine to this day, and he was the base chief.
 And I walked into his office as I said, let me put the let me put it on the line.
 I'm not leaving my guys behind.
 And he looked at me says, I figured you were going to say that.
 How are you going to do it?
 I talked him through it, and that was the approval.
 That's one of the things that the agency has that the military doesn't have.
 The military has a very rigid chain of command, rightfully so.
 Don't get me wrong.
 I'm former military.
 Both my sons have served.
-So I understand the community, and I understand the reasons behind it, but we have a level of flexibility, because the agency, for the most part, our case officers, our operations.
-Officers operate so we do not, can we take a short break?
+So I understand the community, and I understand the reasons behind it, but we have a level of flexibility, because the agency, for the most part, our case officers, our Operations Officers operate so we do not, can we take a short break?

+Abdullah Najjar 19:41

 Yeah, of course.
-I

-Abdullah Najjar 19:42

-like, I like your pet, by the way,
+I like, I like your pet, by the way,

-Ric Prado 19:43
+Ric Prado 19:44

-my dog, my dog, just went bananas out here.
+My dog, my dog, just went bananas out here.

 Abdullah Najjar 19:47

 Sorry for the interruption here.
-Uh, Rick's dogs, little bit excited, so he's trying to get him out of the way, and in about 10 seconds, we'll be resuming.
-Me the conversation together, so brace yourselves.
+Uh, Rick's dog's, little bit excited, so he's trying to get him out of the way, and in about 10 seconds, we'll be resuming the conversation together, so brace yourselves.
 And in the meantime, maybe you would want to consider looking into the different conversations that I've had so far with a variety of other guests, and maybe you'd consider leaving a load of feedback, whether it be on YouTube or Spotify or wherever you get your podcasts from.
 Thank you.

 Ric Prado 20:25

-I'm in a cabin in Georgia.
-You're still there here until October.
+I'm here until October.
 This is, this is my real getaway here.
 We love it here.
 But anyway, sorry, I had to cut off on that they were starting to bark and because they one got in, the other one couldn't.
 So

 Abdullah Najjar 20:42